anchore/anchore-charts/stable/enterprise/README.md

     certSecretCertFileName: internal-cert.pem

 ui:
-  # Specify an LDAP CA cert if using LDAP authenication
+  # Specify an LDAP CA cert if using LDAP authenication.
+  # Note if using an internal ca cert for internalServicesSSL, combine that into the ldap-combined-ca-cert-bundle.pem
   ldapsRootCaCertName: ldap-combined-ca-cert-bundle.pem
 ```